 We left Umeå early in the morning on the 29th of June and we spent the whole day turfing inland Sweden.
-Our first stay was Stockholm, where we met up with André's sister for a long, long walk and some wonderful Thai food at Mariatorget.
+Our first stay was Stockholm, where we met up with my sister for a long, long walk and some wonderful Thai food at Mariatorget.
 Our next stay was Malmö.
 Along the way we once again did a lot of turfing and we also visited The Karin Boye Memorial in Alingsås where she died in 1941, and Sweden's only preserved medieval stave church at Hedared.
 In Mariestad we met the turfer Pilgrim, who we had met some years earlier in London.

 After Malmö we traveled through Denmark, thus earning the Turf medal Denmark Explorer.
 We arrived in Bremen in the evening and had a magical evening walking the old city center.
 Our next part of the trip took us to the Netherlands, where we visited the national park Drents-Frise Wold, chatted with Pilgrim again in Kampen and admired the jugend houses of The Hague and the beauty of the seaside resort Scheveningen.
 Our travels in the Netherlands rewarded us with the Turf medal Netherlands Explorer.
 We also visited parts of Belgium, Antwerp and Bastogne.